dlounsbu/ICTR_team_sci_initiative/isdcbestpaper2024.md

 We congratulate Ann and her primary mentor, Prof Navid, for ALL for their success and thank them for their continued contributions to the field.

-And our <b>Honorable Mention</b> goes to Fatin Aminah Binti Hassan of the <b>Japan's National Institute of Technology, </b> for her paper entitled:
+And our <b>Honorable Mention</b> goes to Fatin Aminah Binti Hassan for her paper entitled:

 <b>Impacts of Salt Intake Reduction Interventions on Medical and Long-term Care Costs in Japan</b>

 [Fatin, please come up with us, now, too]

-Fatin is currently a postdoctoral researcher at the <b>National Institute of Health and Nutrition.</b>
+Fatin is currently a postdoctoral researcher at <b>Japan's National Institute of Health and Nutrition .</b>

 Fatin received her PhD in <b>Technology Management from Rit-su-mei-kan University,</b> where she developed an interest in System Dynamics and applied this method to her healthcare research.